The Raft, to be Left Aside

 Homage to the Buddha who bestowed a raft-like dharma to cross the ocean of Samsara, and also reminded all to let go of the raft so as to walk free in the other shore of Nirvana!

-Though to be perfectly awakening is our inborn ability, it is too far because it is too close.Without skillful methods, it is so hard to break beyond the shell of habitual tendencies and confusion, and to realize our own unconditioned nature.
-So, we need rafts of dharma to go forward.
-Yet, in reality, the raft does not take us anywhere else, other than just helping to get rid of what obscures our true nature.
-At some point, if we don’t let go of it, the raft itself obscures our true nature.
+To be perfectly awakened is our inborn ability.
+In spite of that, it is too far away because it is too close to figure out. it is hard to break beyond the shell of habitual tendencies and confusion, and to realize our own unconditioned nature.
+So, we need the raft of Dharma to go forward.
+Where does the raft take us?
+In reality, it does not take us anywhere else.
+It just lets us see our own true face.
+It helps us to remove some curtains.
+As we remove whatever obscures, we come to see our own true nature.
+So, the raft of Dharma just takes us home – a home that we have always been in, but that we failed to recognize till then.
+A raft is a raft, and not the shore.
+So, there comes a point, where if we don’t let go of the raft, even the raft obscures our true nature.

 So as to taste what is inborn and natural to us, we need to get rid of four types of clinging – the obvious clinging to various sense pleasures (kāma-upādāna), the clinging to view or belief systems (dṛṣṭi-upādāna), the clinging to discipline or rituals (śīla-upādāna) and most importantly, the clinging to various notions of Self (ātma-vāda-upādāna).
-The teachings of the Buddha works like a raft for this purpose.
-It also means that while rowing the raft of dharma to freedom, we also need to get rid of the raft.
-If we are not ready to step off from the raft, we cannot step on the other shore.
+The teachings of the Buddha works like a raft for getting rid of these four types of clinging.
+A raft takes us close to the other shore.
+But, if we are not ready to step off from the raft, we cannot step on the other shore.
 Likewise, unless we can let go of even the raft-like dharma, we cannot taste the freedom and awakening that comes from letting go of all kinds of clinging.
 Here, we shall see how this works.

-The Buddha took disciples through views to no-view.
+The Buddha took disciples through ‘views’ to ‘no-view’.
 He gave a raft of ‘right views’ to cross the ocean of ‘wrong views’.
-And, he showed how to gradually get rid of even the ‘right views’ to realize the fast expanse of pristine wisdom – the unconditioned expanse of direct knowing that no view can comprehend.
+And, he showed how to gradually get rid of even the conceptually held ‘right views’ to realize the vast expanse of pristine wisdom – the unconditioned expanse of direct knowing that no view can comprehend.

 The Buddha used the three turnings of the wheel of his teachings to gradually lead beings to the utter freedom beyond all clinging.
 We shall also see how the raft example of the Diamond Sutra profoundly summarizes the three teachings into a single line.